The Lone Ranger (2013 film): Critical response

-Casting controversy

-Despite the producers citing the presence of an adviser from the Comanche Nation, some debated the advisability of casting Depp as a Native American and whether the film would present a positive and accurate representation of the Comanche.
-Depp has stated he believes he has Native American ancestry, possibly from a great-grandmother.
-He has said that he considered the role a personal attempt "to try to right the wrongs of the past", in reference to portrayals of Native American culture in the media.

 Todd McDaniels, a linguist at the Comanche Nation College, commented on Depp's attempts to speak the Comanche language, which has 25 to 30 living native speakers.
 McDaniels said, "The words were there, the pronunciation was shaky, but adequate."

 Accolades

-Cancelled sequel
+Canceled sequel

-Before the film's release, on June 3, Jerry Bruckheimer said that he would like the Lone Ranger to ride again, positioning Johnny Depp as a franchise starter.
-However, after the film's critical and financial failure, a sequel is no longer in development.
+Before the film's release, Jerry Bruckheimer said that he would like The Lone Ranger to have a sequel, positioning the film as a franchise starter.
+However, due the film’s poor performance both critically and financially, the sequel was ultimately canceled.